Shiam1995/Pokemon-scripts/README.md

 Oh yeah you may need to link the xtodool libary in terminal.

 gcc spamA.c -lxdo -o spamA
-gcc upDown.c - lxdo -o upDown
+gcc upDown.c -lxdo -o upDown
+gcc grind.c -lxdo -o grind

+I should mention that this will depend on what you input keys are for whatever emulator you are using and also these are rough inefficent solutions, but they do basically what I need them to do.